 This web page shows only a small excerpt of our Fink research.
 Another 252 words(18 lines of text) covering the years 1445, 1527, 1718, 1766, 1783, 1792, 1820, and 1846 are included under the topic Early Fink History in all our PDF Extended History products.

 Another 55 words(4 lines of text) are included under the topic Early Fink Notables in all our PDF Extended History products.

 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Fink were

-Fink Settlers in the United States in the 18th Century
+Fink Settlers in United States in the 18th Century

-Fink Settlers in the United States in the 19th Century
+Fink Settlers in United States in the 19th Century